deepakraj-dj/aws-ec2-autoscaling-docker/README.md

 Done!
 Your app is now live and auto-scaling. ✅

-## Architecture Overview

-### Application Load Balancer (ALB)

-The Application Load Balancer serves as the entry point for incoming traffic and distributes requests across multiple EC2 instances.
-Health checks are continuously performed to ensure traffic is routed only to healthy instances.
-Newly launched instances are automatically registered with the load balancer, while unhealthy instances are removed from rotation, improving application availability and fault tolerance.

-### Auto Scaling Group (ASG)

-The Auto Scaling Group maintains a desired number of EC2 instances and dynamically adjusts capacity based on workload demand.
-In this architecture this process is done using Infrastructure as code(Iac) and should be added manually.
-Scaling policies are configured to launch additional instances when CPU utilization exceeds predefined thresholds and terminate unnecessary instances when demand decreases.
-This ensures efficient resource utilization while maintaining application performance.

-### Containerized Application Deployment

-The Nginx application is packaged as a Docker container and stored in Amazon Elastic Container Registry (ECR).
-During instance initialization, an EC2 User Data script automatically:

-* Installs Docker
-* Authenticates with Amazon ECR using IAM roles
-* Pulls the latest container image
-* Launches the application container

-This automated provisioning process eliminates manual server configuration and guarantees consistent deployments across all instances.

-### Monitoring and Alerting

-Amazon CloudWatch is used to monitor infrastructure and application metrics, including CPU utilization, network traffic, and instance health.
-CloudWatch alarms are integrated with Amazon SNS to provide real-time email notifications when predefined thresholds are breached, enabling proactive incident response and operational visibility.

-### Infrastructure as Code with Terraform

-The Launch Template used in the infrastructure is created using terraform and it should be added to the ASG manually.

-### Testing Procedure

-1. Connect to a running EC2 instance via SSH.
-2. Install a stress-testing utility.
-3. Generate CPU load for a defined duration.
-4. Monitor Auto Scaling Group activity, CloudWatch metrics, and load balancer target health.

-## Cost Optimization Considerations

-The architecture is designed with scalability and cost efficiency in mind.

-* Utilizes cost-effective EC2 instance types suitable for web workloads.
-* Maintains a minimum instance count to ensure high availability.
-* Dynamically scales resources based on demand to prevent over-provisioning.
-* Supports migration to EC2 Spot Instances for additional cost savings where workload interruption is acceptable.
-* Minimizes operational overhead through automation and Infrastructure as Code practices.

-By combining automated scaling, containerization, monitoring, and Infrastructure as Code, this solution demonstrates a production-oriented AWS architecture capable of delivering high availability, operational efficiency, and scalable application deployment.

 ## Security

 ✅ **IAM Roles** - Instances only get permissions they need.